 Apart from the above, the price of Ian Fleming collectibles depends on their condition.
 Perfect copies cost tens of thousands of pounds with an edition of Casino Royale fetching £50,000 in 2013, whilst nice ones are available from only a few hundred pounds.

-Peter Harrington has two shops in London and they specialise in fine books dating from the 15th to the 20th century.
+Peter Harrington, established in 1969, is one of the leading rare book dealers in the world.
+For over 50 years they have dealt with thousands of rare books, from classic Shakespeare to the Harry Potter series.
+Peter Harrington have two shops in London (Mayfair and Chelsea) and they specialise in fine books dating from the 15th to the 20th century.
 For more information go to peterharrington.co.uk

 Love James Bond films?
 Find out our best moments from the Bond movies, and the best James Bond gadgets.